microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedHandler/README.md

 # Advanced Invoke Azure Function Check Example

-This advanced example shows how to trigger an Azure Function to fire once a pipeline run ends that was kicked off by a commit with a related [Azure Boards](https://azure.microsoft.com/products/devops/boards/) work item.
+This advanced example shows how to trigger an Azure Function that checks if an [Azure Boards](https://azure.microsoft.com/products/devops/boards/) work item is in a **Completed** state.

 Use the [`Invoke Azure Function` check](https://learn.microsoft.com/azure/devops/pipelines/process/approvals?#invoke-azure-function) Azure Function in **Callback (Asynchronous)** mode.
 This mode is ideal for conditions that can have longer wait times (example: making a REST call).